itchyshin/usefulr/README.md

 # usefulr
-A collection of useful web links for R
+A collection of useful web links for R (TODO!)